Aslun/Nextcloud_Backup/README.md

 Développeur multi-platerformes
 Twitter : https://twitter.com/bastlanguedoc

-## Description
+##The description

-Backup / Restauration avec Nextcloud et une réception par e-mail
+Backup / restore with Nextcloud and receive an email

-## Requirements
+##Requirements

-La configuration logicielle requise est Debian 9, Sendemail, rsync & Nextcloud
+The required software is Debian 9, Sendemail, rsync & Nextcloud.

-## Installation
+##Installation

-Exécuter le script vous pouvez le mettre en Crontab sans soucis :)
+Run the script that you can include in Crontab without worries :)